 Trying to break into the apparel business but don’t know where to start?
 Then you’ve come to the right place.

 Our Apparel Entrepreneur Series gives you everything you need to know to price, develop and sell your apparel and accessories.
 Classes take place as “Saturday Seminars”.
-The Fall term classes start in September and take place on Saturdays, 10 am-1 pm.
-Take each one for $75 or the series for $699.
+The 11 classes start January 16 and take place on Saturdays, 10 am-1 pm.
+All are online.
+Take each one for $65 or the series for $680.
 Click on any link below to register.
+Or click here to see the complete brochure.

 Certificate Program students: Choose the credit option on each class to register.